 About My Alter Ego and Me – the official website for Tessa Barrie and her alter ego, Sally Edmondson – or is it the other way around? 🤔

-Tessa Barrie started sharpening her pencil when I was nineteen.
-I had been asked to write a column for a regional newspaper called, Serendipity, and didn’t want my mother to know the slightly risqué pieces originated from my keyboard.
+My alter ego, Tessa Barrie, started sharpening her pencil when I was nineteen.
+I had been asked to write a column for a regional newspaper called, Serendipity, and I didn’t want my mother to know the slightly risqué pieces originated from my keyboard.
 After that, I decided to leave all forays into the world of fiction, to Tessa Barrie, while I plodded on various life writing projects,

 ‘I’m not someone who has left glittering gongs in my wake, nor have I led an intrepid or inspiring life.
 I don’t plan to blame my parents for my ineptitudes and failures.
 I consider myself to be a reasonably intelligent person, although some might say, I am delightfully vague.
 Either way, I’ve always been quite capable of cocking up my own life, without parental intervention or outside influence.’

-Tessa Barrie soldiered on writing short stories and freelance contributions, after the inevitability of me succumbing to a ‘proper job’… Until, I was made redundant in June 2015.
+Tessa Barrie carried on writing short stories and freelance contributions, after the inevitable happened, and I succumbed to a ‘proper job’.

 ‘From reading the synopsis, it does sound like there is an awful lot going on, and it’s worth making sure that characters are properly developed for readers to identify with them, especially as the situations they find themselves in become more complex.

 Make sure you amuse, rather than bludgeon, the reader with witty lines – less is definitely more when it comes to comic writing.
 I also wondered whether the title might be a bit on-the-nose?
 Otherwise, this is a good beginning.’